papalozarou/wipiun/README.md

 :~ $ sudo nano /etc/ssh/sshd_config
 ```

-Edit and set the following lines – some of them may need uncommenting:
+Edit and set the following lines – some of them may need uncommenting, the last one needs commenting out:

 ```
 Port ${sshPortNumber}